Help your Hoya thrive with this Hoya Linearis care guide.

 How to care for Hoya linearis

 Like most tropical flowers, Hoya linearis prefers a warm, humid environment.
-In our homes that usually means a bathroom or kitchen.
+While our homes a bathroom or kitchen.
 Choose a position with bright, indirect light (too much sun will scorch the leaves, not enough will stunt new growth and reduce your chances of flowers).
 It can handle a little direct light, perhaps at the beginning or end of the day.

 Use well-draining soil or add orchid bark to regular houseplant potting soil to create a free-draining mix.
 Wondering when to repot your Wax Plant?
 Hoya linearis is an epiphyte, more used to cascading down from the crevices of tree branches in the Himalayas than your dusty bookshelf.